javers/javers.github.io/documentation/getting-started/index.md

 }
 ```

-Read more about the [Auto audit aspects](/documentation/spring-integration/#auto-audit-aspect).
+Read more about the [Auto-audit aspects](/documentation/spring-integration/#auto-audit-aspect).